Skip to main content

 Parent-Child Relationship Scale CPRS Review

 Scale name: Parent-Child Relationship Scale CPRS Scale overview: The Parent-Child Relationship Scale (CPRS) is a 15-item parent self-report rating of relational conflict and closeness.
 Response Type: Items are rated on a scale of applicability from 1 to 5.
 Instructions and number terms are as follows.
 Each items uses the same five point scale.
-Please assign the following values to each response: 1 = definitely does not apply 2 = not really 3 = neutral, not sure 4 = applies somewhat 5 = definitively applies Subscales = 2 Conflict 8-items: 2, 4, 8, 10, 11, 12, 13, 14 Closeness 7- items: 1, 3, 5, 6, 7, 9, 15 Sample Scale items I share an affectionate, warm relationship with my child.
-My child and I always seem to be struggling with each other.
-Scale statistics See Table 2 of the article below for means and standard deviations for mothers and fathers relationship ratings with boys and girls on each subscale at both time periods of age 54 month
+Please assign the following values to each response: 1 = definitely does not apply 2 = not really 3 = neutral, not sure 4 = applies somewhat 5 = definitively applies Subscales = 2 Conflict 8-items: 2, 4, 8, 10, 11, 12, 13, 14 Closeness 7- items: 1, 3, 5, 6, 7, 9, 15 Sample Scale items Closeness items I share an affectionate, warm relationship with my child.
+When I praise my child, he/she beams with pride Conflict items My child and I always seem to be struggling with each other.
+My child easily becomes angry at me.
+Scale statistics See Table 2 of the article below for means and standa

 Father-Daughter Relationship Scale